Its-Just-Nans/rio203/README.md

 ## Notes on the project

 - password is stored in clear text
-- token used for auth are not sage, signed JWT would be better
+- token used for auth are not safe, signed JWT should be used